tbdavid2019/hg-a1art/README.md

 ---

 Gradio app that captures a webcam photo, sends it to the a1.art API, polls for results, and keeps a per-user (per-profile) history on disk.
 Also exposes a FastAPI endpoint so other apps can trigger the same flow.
+The proxy follows the official flow: upload image to `/images/upload` to obtain `imageUrl`/`path`, then call `/images/generate` with those values.

 ## Setup